-- 38-1.
+38-1.
 When any person shall come forward and make his offense known to the court, a full statement of the facts shall be recorded and judgment rendered without process.
 In handling a confession of guilt, it is essential that the person intends to confess and permit the court to render judgment without process.
 Statements made by him in the presence of the court must not be taken as a basis of a judgment without process except by his consent.
 In the event a confession is intended, a written Confession (i.e., a sufficient summary of the facts, the person's specific confession, and any expression or evidence of repentance) must be approved by the accused, and by the court, before the court proceeds to a judgment, and the co-signed document shall be appended to the minutes (regular or executive session).
 No other information may be presented without written consent from the accused and the court, and this prohibition includes individuals, prosecutors, committees, and commissions.

-The accused person has the right of complaint against the judgment. - 38-2.
+A censured person has the right to appeal (BCO 42).
+The person has the right to \bullet be assisted by counsel at any point, in accord with the stipulations of BCO 32-19.

+38-2.
 A minister of the Gospel against whom there are no charges, if fully satisfied in his own conscience that God has not called him to the ministry, or if he has satisfactory evidence of his inability to serve the Church with acceptance, may report these facts at a stated meeting of Presbytery.
 At the next stated meeting, if after full deliberation the Presbytery shall concur with him in judgment, it may divest him of his office without censure.
-This provision shall in like manner apply with any necessary changes to the case of ruling elders and deacons; but in all such cases the Session of the church to which the ruling elder or the deacon who seeks demission belongs shall act as the Presbytery acts in similar cases where a minister is concerned. - 38-3. a.
+This provision shall in like manner apply with any necessary changes to the case of ruling elders and deacons; but in all such cases the Session of the church to which the ruling elder or the deacon who seeks demission belongs shall act as the Presbytery acts in similar cases where a minister is concerned.

+38-3. a.
 When a member or officer in the Presbyterian Church in America shall attempt to withdraw from the communion of this branch of the visible Church by affiliating with some other branch (BCO 2-2), if at the time of the attempt to withdraw he is in good standing, the irregularity shall be recorded, his new membership acknowledged, and his name removed from the roll.
 But if at the time of the attempt to withdraw there is a record of an investigation in process (BCO 31-2), or there are charges (BCO 32-3) concerning the member or minister, the court of original jurisdiction may retain his name on the roll and conduct the case, communicating the outcome upon completion of the proceedings to that member or minister.
 If the court does not conduct the case, his new membership shall be acknowledged, his name removed from the roll, and, at the request of the receiving branch, the matters under investigation or the charges shall be communicated to them.